 Relevant date: loading...

-A highway and a public right of way mean the same thing; they are both a "way" over which the public have a right to pass and repass at all times of the day and night.
-The term highway includes all carriageways (roads), streets, footways (pavements), footpaths, bridleways and byways.
-A highway may also include the adjacent verges.
+A highway and a public right of way mean the same thing; they are both a way over which the public have a legal right to pass and repass at all times.

-This site shows which highways are adopted.
-If a highway is adopted it means its maintained and repaired by Nottingham City Council.
-It also shows public rights of way (footpaths, bridleways and byways) both adopted and un-adopted which are recorded on the Definitive Map and Statement.
-This is the legal record of public rights of way in Nottingham at the time the Map and Statement were last updated (the "relevant date").
+It also shows you the public footpaths, bridleways and byways recorded on the Definitive Map and Statement, which is the legal record of public rights of way in Nottingham at the time the Map and Statement were last updated (the "relevant date").

 For questions about roads maintained by Highways England:

 Telephone: 0300 123 5000